playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-consistent-by-design/index.md

 }
 ```

-## `use` and React's Design

-For as long as I can remember, the React team has provided guidance to "lift state" in your components to avoid headaches with data sharing.
-[They turned it into an official docs page in 2017](https://web.archive.org/web/20180128174149/https://reactjs.org/docs/lifting-state-up.html) and [Dan even referenced this problem in a GitHub comment from 2015](https://github.com/facebook/react/issues/4595#issuecomment-129786951).

-What serendipity, then, that the data fetching solution that would come many years later should rely on this lifted state philosophy?

-While this alone could be taken as proof of React's vision reaching far into the future, there's another major piece of evidence that the `use` API - in one form or another - was planned years prior: the work done on React's Fiber reconciliation.

-If we go back to [our section on React Fiber](#TODO_LINK_INTERNALLY), we can see that two of the rationales for the restructuring was to enable React to:

-> - Pause work and come back to it later.
-> - Reuse previously completed work.

-Well, let's look at how `use` works internally.
-According to [the RFC the React team introduced for `use`]( https://github.com/acdlite/rfcs/blob/first-class-promises/text/0000-first-class-support-for-promises.md):

-> If a promise passed to `use` hasn't finished loading, `use` suspends the component's execution by throwing an exception.
-When the promise finally resolves, React will replay the component's render.

-> The first thing React will try is to check if the promise was read previously, either by a different `use` call or a different render attempt.
-If so, React can reuse the result from last time, synchronously, without suspending.

-Knowing what we know now about how `use` works internally, I think it's safe to say that `use` wouldn't be able to function the way it does today without the Fiber rewrite's prerequisite capacities.

 # A "move" to the server

 Server-side rendering, as a practice, has been around for...
 Well, as long as the web.
 To write your template in one language and compile it into the primitives the web understands (HTML, CSS, JS) is the core model for everything from Wordpress, Ruby on Rails, and - yes - React server-side solutions such as Next.js.